majunze2001/nope/README.md

 Note that this part involves updating DNS records and is subject to ACME rate limiting, so, for the sake of benchmarking, we require manual input.
-That is, the script will pause halfway and prompt a manual DNS update, for example:
+That is, the script will pause halfway and prompt a manual DNS zone file update, for example:

 ```
 Please create a DNS TXT record in your zone: